donbigi/Vault-Deployment-on-Minikube/README.md

 ```
 use http://localhost:8200 in browser to access vault and enter root token

-you can also use command line too to create secret, roles auth and policy.
+you can also use command line too. to use the commandline to login, run:

 ```bash
 # Start an interactive shell session on the vault-0 pod